sumanbikram/caf-azure/[User-Guide]-Module-Variables.md

 [**root_parent_id**][root_parent_id] `string`

-Description: The root_parent_id is used to specify where to set the root for all Landing Zone deployments.
+The root_parent_id is used to specify where to set the root for all Landing Zone deployments.
 Usually the Tenant ID when deploying the core Enterprise-scale Landing Zones.

 <br>